esimov/pigo/README.md

 This library does not require any third party modules to be installed.
 However in case you wish to try the real time, webcam based face detection you might need to have Python2 and OpenCV installed, but **the core API does not require any third party module or external dependency**.

-Since I haven't found any viable existing solution for accessing webcam in Go, Python is used for capturing the webcam and transferring the binary data to Go through `exec.CommandContext` method.

 ### Key features
 - [x] Does not require OpenCV or any 3rd party modules to be installed
 - [x] High processing speed